boss0077/IaaC-UltDevopsProj/README.md

 Kubectl config current-context 	##check if cluster present in the latest name.
 	##if not present use the below line to add it
 	Aws eks update-kubeconfig –region region-code –name cluster-name

+	For this proj we are using the below command: aws eks update-kubeconfig --region us-east-1 --name OTel-eks-cluster

 	##to confirm use again - Kubectl config current-context

 Step 4: